The $20 Skin-Care Device Eva Mendes Swears By

 Eva Mendes tends to keep a low profile, but every once in a while, she shares a beauty product or procedure she swears by — and immediately has our attention.
-This time, her product endorsement comes direct from her cosmetic dermatologist, Dr. Mariana Vergara: an at-home face roller that's only $20.
+This time, her product endorsement comes direct from her go-to facialist, Dr. Mariana Vergara: an at-home face roller that's only $20 USD.

 In an Instagram video posted over the summer where she recommended the roller for the first time, Mendes showed her skin mid-facial, with Vergara wielding a double-pronged facial massager.
 "Since I can’t see her as much as I’d like to during these times, her affordable beauty tool is helping me fight gravity a little bit," Mendes captioned the clip, calling out The Golden Wand, designed and sold by Vergara.